-Drugs that are not covered on the formulary, or drugs on the formulary with restrictions such as prior authorization (PA), step therapy, or quantity limits, may require a prior authorization review to determine coverage for medical necessity.
-Prior authorization requests must be submitted to MedImpact, not to the Alliance.
+Prior authorization requests, including formulary exception and step therapy exception requests, must be submitted to MedImpact, not to the Alliance.
 Prescription Drug Prior Authorization or Step Therapy Exception Request Form (California Form 61-211) is available on the Pharmacy page on the Alliance provider website or Form Library.
 Submissions on other forms will not be accepted.